Frequently asked questions

 - Electric mobility including passenger vehicles, commercial vehicles and aerospace

 What is your product roadmap?

 We’re focusing on HVAC and pumps as our initial market focus.
-Our commercially available products will range from ½ hp to 30 hp (250 w to 22 kW).
+Our commercially available products range from 3 hp to 15 hp (2.2 kW to 11.2 kW).
 The motor may be applicable as-is for many other applications.
-Our design process is driven by customer input, and we would love to learn about your needs and requirements.
+Our design process is driven by customer input, and we would love to learn about your needs and requirement.

 Can you develop a custom design?